nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 The Big O time complexity of a Binary Search Tree's insertion and search operations is `O(h)`, or `O(height)`.
 In the worst case, we will have to search all the way down to a leaf, which will require searching through as many nodes as the tree is tall.
 In a balanced (or "perfect") tree, the height of the tree is `log(n)`.
 In an unbalanced tree, the worst case height of the tree is `n`.

-The Big O space complexity of a BST search would be O(1).
-During the search, we are not allocating any additional space when searching for a node.
+The Big O space complexity of a BST search would be `O(1)`.
+During a search, we are not allocating any additional space.